 Application of the performer's use of the voice as a creative instrument of effective communication.
 Encourages an awareness of the need for vocal proficiency and employs techniques designed to improve the performer's speaking abilities.

 DRAM 2361 HISTORY OF THE THEATER I

-Prerequisites: TSI Satisfied in literacy.
 Study of the history of the theater from primitive times through the Renaissance.

 DRAM 2362 HISTORY OF THE THEATER II